 Last updated August 29, 2019.
 South of Cape Cod, Massachusetts, Martha’s Vineyard is a great summer destination to visit if you’re looking for a quick island getaway.
 Perfect for families, friends or a romantic vacation with your significant other, this 96-mile island in the Atlantic is only four miles away from the southern coast of Massachusetts.
-It is easy to get to from Boston and does not require a passport.
+While there are plenty of things to do in Boston, it is easy to get to, and does not require a passport.

 During Memorial Day weekend, I spent three days exploring the island.
 I enjoyed its sandy beaches, fresh seafood, and laid-back vibe.
 And even though Martha’s Vineyard is only 40 minutes away from New England, it was so charming that I felt like I was on a remote island far away.